njoke/CRM/README.md

 - Try to book all available time slots using the same user(idiot-proof)
 - Make sure all the spellings are GUI are correct.
 - Test can also can be done via the API

+Cross platform Testing can be done with:
+- TestNG
+- Selenium Grid
+- Sauce Labs
+- LambdaTest
 CI/CD intergration
 This test can be intergrated with a CI/CD tool such as Jenkins.
 To manage this steps:
 - Pulling code from version control and executing a build